OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 ...
 ```
 ## Access the Swagger Documentation
-**You are done!** You should now be able to access the the OpenAPI specification document (yaml file) at:
+You can now access the OpenAPI specification document (yaml file) at:

     http://localhost:8080/adaptor-sample/services/swagger.yaml

 You can copy the yaml file to a [Swagger Editor](https://editor.swagger.io), to view the API documentation, as well as generate client/Server SDK code for a number of languages and platforms.

-**But**, with a few more steps, you can also integrate [Swagger UI](https://swagger.io/swagger-ui/) into your OSLC server, providing the end-user with an interactive console of the OSLC services.
+**But wait, there is more...**, with a few more steps, you can also integrate [Swagger UI](https://swagger.io/swagger-ui/) into your OSLC server, providing the end-user with an interactive console of the OSLC services.

 ## Integrating Swagger UI